Pythongasm - Web Scraping Without Getting Blocked

 Proxies

 This is where proxy IPs come into play.
 You can compile a list of these proxy addresses, and then simply keep rotation them.
+If one of these proxy IPs are blocked, you can always have another.

 import requests